Your First 6 Months — BJJ Beginner Roadmap

 Framing

 A frame is a structure that creates space and prevents pressure from collapsing on you.
 Frames buy time.
 Time lets you think.
-Thinking lets you solve problems.
+Frames only work against the vector of the force.

 B